filipelucas42/ethglobal-lisbon-2023/README.md

 * seller address
 * buyer identifier (example: email)

-The project is using the Linea Test Network so it uses the MetaMask SDK to propmt the user to change to the correct network.
+The project is using the Linea Test Network so it uses the MetaMask SDK to prompt the user to change to the correct network.

 ## TechStack:
 * [MetaMask SDK](https://metamask.io/sdk/)